MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-handler-file-Status-cpp.md

 ## Fetching the status of a file

 To use the `mip::FileHandler::GetFileStatus()` static function, the developer will need to pass in a File Path or File Stream and mipContext to execute this function.
-Executing this function will not require the creation a file engine, authentication, or a connection to the internet.
+Executing this function doesn't require the creation a file engine, authentication, or a connection to the internet.
 This function is especially helpful for:

-- Getting the protection status of a file for decryption scenarios prior to creating an engine.
-Knowing this ahead of time can allow the developer to skip the overhead of creating an engine if the file is already protected
+- Getting the protection status of a file for decryption scenarios before creating an engine.
+Knowing the protection status ahead of time can allow the developer to skip the overhead of creating an engine if the file is already protected
 - Getting the status of a file that may already have a label before creating an engine to try to read the label (time saver)
 - Getting the status of an MSG file that has attachments and that may need to be parsed or decrypted along with the MSG file itself